voertler/uvm-systemc/README.md

 ## Installation

-See the separate [INSTALL](INSTALL) file that provides system information and installation instructions.
+See the separate [INSTALL.md](INSTALL.md) file that provides system information and installation instructions.

 ## Release Notes

-See the separate [RELEASENOTES](RELEASENOTES) file that provides up-to-date information about this release of SystemC.
+See the separate [RELEASENOTES.md](RELEASENOTES.md) file that provides up-to-date information about this release of SystemC.

 ## SystemC Verification Community